- Student Services

 Please refer to the Privacy Information for more information on how the College will exercise discretion in how it addresses these allegation(s).

 Both the Complainant and the Respondent have the option to access counseling, legal assistance and other services as they are available at the College and/or in the community whether or not the Complainant or the College chooses to pursue an investigation.
 Please refer to the Resources webpage for more information.
-If you need additional support in the form of counseling, accommodations or other assistance, please contact the Office of Equity and Compliance at (614) 287-5519.
+If you need additional support in the form of counseling, accommodations or other assistance, please contact the Office of Equity and Compliance at (614) 287-2636.

 Please note that College policy, federal law and state law prohibit retaliation in any form against any student, employee, faculty member, vendor, customer or other person participating in a College program or activity who complains or makes an allegation or any other participant in any investigation of discrimination or harassment.
 The Respondent must not engage in conduct to intimidate or punish the Complainant, nor should the Respondent take any other action to prevent the complaint from going forward.
 This includes a Respondent encouraging others to take these actions on their behalf.
-Allegations of retaliation should be promptly directed to the Director of Equity and Compliance/Title IX Coordinator, Renee Fambro, at (614) 287-5519 or firstname.lastname@example.org.
+Allegations of retaliation should be promptly directed to the Supervisor of Equity and Compliance/Title IX Coordinator, Joan Cook, at (614) 287-2636 or firstname.lastname@example.org.

 A complaint also may be filed with the Ohio Civil Rights Commission (OCRC), the Equal Employment Opportunity Commission (EEOC) and/or the Office of Civil Rights, U.S. Department of Education:

 Ohio Civil Rights Commission